SlavekRylich/IEC104/README.md

 # Project - IEC-104

-This project primally for my bachelor thesis.
+This project primarily for my bachelor thesis.
 This is implementation of protocol IEC-104 for [Unipi Patron](https://kb.unipi.technology/en:hw:007-patron) series devices.

 ## Requirements